 Carry forward reserves are used mainly for holding over funds received / allocated in one year, to be spent in future years.
-The reserve movement of \$771,000 in 2023-24 reflects;
+The reserve movement of \$357,000 in 2023-24 reflects;

-• \$214,000: transfer from carry forward operating expense reserves to fund the following projects:

-- \$104,000: Continue with the development of the Coastal and Marine Management Plan (CMMP); - o \$90,000: Continue with the review of Fisherman's Flat Heritage Overlay; - \$20,000: Installation of signage that includes recognition of Wadawurrung Country and uses Wadawurrung language to identify places; - \$556,000: transfer from carry forward capital expenditure reserves to fund the following projects: - o \$350,000: Development of a Golightly Development and Engagement Plan; - \$130,000: Toch H toilet renewal work; - o \$40,000: Safety improvement work at Narrows Beach (Council contribution); - \$20,000: Queenscliffe CBD 24-hour toilet for signage, continuous needs analysis given changing circumstances and facility availability; and - \$16,000: New bike track concept design.
+- \$110,000: transfer from carry forward operating expense reserves to fund the following projects: - \$90,000: Continue with the review of Fisherman's Flat Heritage Overlay; - \$20,000: Installation of signage that includes recognition of Wadawurrung Country and uses Wadawurrung language to identify places; - \$247,000: transfer from carry forward capital expenditure reserves to fund the following projects: - \$130,000: Toch H toilet renewal work; - \$50,000: Development of a Golightly Development and Engagement Plan; - o \$40,000: Safety improvement work at Narrows Beach (Council contribution); - \$17,000: New bike track concept design; and - \$10,000: Review of Council's public toilet strategy .

-Proceeds from the sale of Murray Road land are set aside in a separate reserve account. \$350,000 is used from that reserve to fund the development of a Golightly Development and Engagement Plan.
+Proceeds from the sale of Murray Road land are set aside in a separate reserve account. \$50,000 is used from that reserve to fund the development of a Golightly Development and Engagement Plan.